 ◊ Take out of the oven and let sit for 10~15 minutes before serving.

-Options: For vegetarian, skip the meat (but add caramelized onion and garlic), replace meat with additional rice, yellow-split-peas -or- 1/3 cup pine nuts or walnuts -and- also, 1/3 cup raisins, dried currants or cranberries.
+For vegetarian/vegan, skip the meat (but add caramelized onion and garlic), replace meat with additional rice, yellow-split-peas -or- 1/3 cup pine nuts or walnuts -and- also, 1/3 cup raisins, dried currants or cranberries.

 Warning: Especially for children — assist them in cutting the cooked cabbage into small pieces.